levelgroundmma/level-ground-mma/_posts/2017-05-11-opening-training-center.md

 LG aims to raise $35,000 ($20K online, $15K offline) by mid-January.
 Funds will go towards vital equipment and renovations, as well as wages for our Student Trainers.
 Between our online and offline donations as of 11/22/2016, we have already reached 40% of this goal!

 With your help, the LG Training Center will serve hundreds of more young people through our wraparound services.
-Together, we will also empower our Student Trainers to become fitness leaders in their community and address key health disparities in urban Boston
+Together, we will also empower our Student Trainers to become fitness leaders in their community and address key health disparities in urban Boston.

 ![](/assets/image/gym-hero.jpg)